Drill Results Map — Montana

 Key minerals: gold, silver, copper, palladium, platinum, coal.
 Notable deposits: Stillwater, East Boulder, Butte, Golden Sunlight.
 Mining districts: Stillwater Complex, Butte, Beaverhead, Lincoln.

-The Montana Department of Environmental Quality administers mineral rights in Montana.
-Claim data is accessible through BLM LR2000.
+The Bureau of Land Management (BLM) administers mineral rights in Montana.
+Claim data is accessible through BLM MLRS (Mineral & Land Records System).

 How to Create a Drill Results Map for Montana